skottydeveloper/skottydeveloper/README.md

 - :raising_hand: I’m a current fourth-year (penultimate year) Software Engineering student at University of Technology Sydney, and I’m striving to be a good software engineer.
 - :muscle: My most notable strengths are being a right-minded team player, an exemplary communicator and being an up-to-scratch problem solver.
 - :speech_balloon: Whenever I have spare time - I design, develop and release iOS apps onto the App Store as a hobby.
-- 🏆 Outside of the classroom and office, I've ventured into the field of app development.
-My iOS apps, including the widely recognised "The Simple Calculator" and the trending "QuickList", have garnered global attention with downloads spanning across 120+ countries.
+- 🏆 My iOS apps, including the widely recognised "The Simple Calculator" and the trending "QuickList", have garnered global attention with downloads spanning across 120+ countries.

 </tr></tr></table>